Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 - Never thaw on the kitchen sink or counter

-- Watch all utensils you used thawing is over
+- Watch all utensils you used until thawing is over

 - Cook pork chops instantly after thawing them in a microwave

 Defrosting pork shops responsibly helps you put a tasty, safe dish on your dining table.
-But it can be a real challenge if you omit some important practical and steps.
+But omitting some critical practical steps can be a real challenge.

 When in a hurry, defrost your chops in a microwave.
 That way, your family and friends, filled with a sense of serenity, will appreciate what you’ve prepared.